-B.A.S OBSERVING 2021
+B.A.S OBSERVING 2022

 All members are welcome, you can bring along your own telescopes and binoculars or just turn up and have a guided tour of the night sky using the society equipment.

 Toilet facilities are available on-site and we have use of the building if you need to warm up.
 Tea and coffee making facilities are available if required.

 Observing Help and Advice

-Firstly – if you intend to go outside observing then make sure you wrap up really well, you will be surprised how quickly you start to feel the cold if you are not used to observing – remember you are not moving about much, so the cold will soon ‘bite’ if you do not have sufficient insulation.
+If you intend to go outside observing then make sure you wrap up really well, you will be surprised how quickly you start to feel the cold if you are not used to observing – remember you are not moving about much, so the cold will soon ‘bite’ if you do not have sufficient insulation.
 Make sure you have some thick socks and stout boots as well – the cold will soon get through lightweight shoes.
 Take a flask with some warm tea, coffee or even soup.
 Hand warmers are also very useful – you can buy the type that use solid fuel sticks which burn slowly for a few hours, or the chemical ones which last for about 1/2 hour and can be re-generated by boiling in a pan of water.
 You can even buy battery heated socks these days – They certainly take the chill out of your feet.

 Use a star chart or planetarium to find you way around the sky, start with learning a constellation that you can easily recognise – the plough for example, which can be used to point the way to polaris the pole star.
 Other constellations are used in a similar way to point to other constellations, in no time at all you will be able to find your way around the sky.